How to Make a Loyalty App

 Our Expertise: Track Holodomor History

-Recently, we’ve developed an App for the National Holodomor Museum in Ukraine.
-It allows users to learn about historic locations all over Kyiv with archival data — photos, videos, documents.
+Recently, we developed an App for the National Holodomor Museum in Ukraine.
+It allows users to learn about historic locations all over Kyiv with archival data — photos, videos, documents, etc.

-One of their objectives was to build loyalty among the existing audience and increase retention by providing visitors with digital content, based on their GPS-Location.
+One of their objectives was to establish loyalty among the existing audience and increase retention by providing visitors with digital content based on their GPS-Location.
 Here you can check our case study:

 Customers’ Data Insights 📲

-With an app, you can get to know:
+With an app, you can get to know your customers’:

-Surely, you can offer customers to fill in their profile with all needed information.
-However, you can also offer them to connect their Social Media like Facebook, Linkedin, Instagram, etc. (something that you know might have the details you want).
-It might be a good idea to offer a reward for the Social Sign-In.
+Surely, you can ask customers to fill in their profile with all this needed information.
+However, you can also just offer them to connect their Social Media like Facebook, Linkedin, Instagram, etc. (something that you know might have the details you want).
+It might be a good idea to offer a reward for the Social Sign Up.

 Google Pay & Apple Wallet Integrations 💼

-If you had a loyalty app that’s developed with the help of app builders, it’s likely that you can’t implement any third-party services into it.
-Yet, some of them might be extremely beneficial for your business.
+If you have a loyalty app that was developed with the help of app builders, it’s likely that you can’t implement any third-party services into it.
+However, some of them might be extremely beneficial for your business.

-In this section, we’ll take a look at Google Pay & Apple Wallet integration.
+In this section, we’ll take a look at the integrations of Google Pay & Apple Wallet.

-To use most of the features, you’ll need to have loyalty cards.
-So, if you’re not planning on getting such and not interested in this, feel free to go to the go to the next section.
+To get the most out of these features, you’ll need to have loyalty cards.
+So, if you’re not planning on getting such and/or not interested in this at all, feel free to go to the next section.